i18next/i18next-gitbook/overview/translation-management-systems.md

   - `i18next-cli locize-sync` — push extracted keys to Locize
   - `i18next-cli locize-download` — pull translations from Locize
   - `i18next-cli locize-migrate` — migrate an existing project to Locize
+  - Since 1.72, `locize-sync --changed-only [--base <ref>]` restricts syncing and AI translation to the keys changed on the current git branch; the [`locize/translate`](https://github.com/locize/translate) GitHub Action runs the same flow in CI, branch-diff-scoped by default on pull requests.
 - **All others** — require their own separate CLI tools (`@lokalise/cli-2`, `@crowdin/cli`, `phrase-cli`, and so on).
 Functional but not part of the i18next toolchain.

 ### 5. i18next plural format (v3 + v4) — native vs mapped